Welcome to Mikro-Tek MICROBIAL TECHNOLOGIES FOR THE ENVIRONMENT

 In 2010 Mikro-Tek registered their Chilean project with the United Nations under the Clean Development Mechanism (CDM)a market mechanism defined in Article 12 of the Kyoto Protocol as a project between a developed country and a developing country that provides the developing country with the financing and technology for sustainable development and assists the developed country in achieving compliance under the regulatory system in which they normally operate.
 The project can occur in any country that is a member of the CDM Annex 2.

 In 2013, Mikro-Tek‘s forestry projects in Chile were registered under the Verified Carbon Standard (VCS).
-Currently the company has 402,000 verified carbon units (VCUs) registered and an additional 1.2 million VCUs will be generated as the forests mature on the sites currently planted in Chile.
+Currently the company has 1.4 million verified carbon units (VCUs) registered and available to help industry and governments meet their emission reduction targets.

 Timmins, Ontario, Canada